Warburton (Vic.)

 Warburton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Warburton showed lower cultural diversity, with 82.4% citizens, 78.5% born in Australia, and 93.9% speaking English only at home.
-Christianity was the predominant religion, comprising 31.7%.
-The 'Other' category was overrepresented at 1.1%, compared to Greater Melbourne's 2.3%.
+Warburton's population was found to be less culturally diverse than average, with 82.4% being citizens, 78.5% born in Australia, and 93.9% speaking English only at home.
+Christianity was the predominant religion in Warburton, making up 31.7% of its population.
+Notably, the 'Other' category comprised just 1.1%, compared to Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity